-Operation Description get_txcontext() Returns the PropagationContext structure for the transaction represented by the target coordinator object.
+Operation Description get_transaction_name () Returns a string representation of the transaction's identify.
+This string is not guaranteed to be unique for each transaction so it is only useful for display and debugging purposes.
+This operation is also available on the Current interface. get_txcontext() Returns the PropagationContext structure for the transaction represented by the target coordinator object.
 Amongst other information, the PropagationContext structure contains the transaction identifier in the current.otid field.
-See "Recreating Transactions" on page 87 for more information on the structure of the PropagationContext.
+See "Recreating Transactions" on page 63 for more information on the structure of the PropagationContext.